Indian society has no feeling of religious discrimination, says Narendra Modi

 When asked about the future of the nearly 20 crore Muslims in the country, the prime minister instead spoke about the financial success of the Parsi community.

-The Indian society has no feeling of discrimination towards any religious minority, Prime Minister Narendra Modi saud in an interview with the Financial Times on Thursday.
+The Indian society has no feeling of discrimination towards any religious minority, Prime Minister Narendra Modi said in an interview with the Financial Times on Thursday.

 When asked about the future of the nearly 20 crore Muslims in India, the prime minister skirted the question and instead spoke about the financial success of the Parsi community.